vaibhavsagar/website/blog/dag-toolkit.md

 The algorithm does a depth-first search, keeping track of two properties for each vertex: when it was encountered (the _index_) and the lowest index of any vertex reachable from this vertex (the _lowlink_).
-It pushes vertices on to a stack as it goes and outputs a strongly connected component when it cannot find any vertices it has not seen before.
+It pushes vertices on to a stack as it goes and outputs a strongly connected component when it finds a completely processed vertex whose index and lowlink are the same.

 As presented it is very imperative and I like Haskell, but fortunately [imperative